Pierre-Lannoy/wp-traffic/README.md

 See [WordPress directory page](https://wordpress.org/plugins/traffic/) or [official website](https://perfops.one/traffic).

-> 🎁 Give this plugin a drive test on a free dummy site: [One-Click Test!](https://tastewp.com/new/?pre-installed-plugin-slug=traffic)

 At this time, __Traffic__ can report, for inbound and outbound traffic:

 * KPIs: number of calls, data volume, server error rate, quotas error rate, effective pass rate and perceived uptime;